 Two experts in the field share the latest understanding and research into conditions like pediatric plaque psoriasis, juvenile idiopathic arthritis and pediatric active psoriatic arthritis—diseases that afflict children and can have long-term damaging effects into adulthood if not properly treated.

 Imagine having a disease that many doctors have never seen before.
 That's what Marty Verel experienced when he was told he had AL amyloidosis—and it's what hematologist Brendan Weiss, M.D., is determined to help change.
 For Rare Disease Day, Dr. Weiss shares what he's learned studying the rare disease.

 Surprising new research suggests that people younger than 50 are getting diagnosed with the disease at record rates.
-For National Colorectal Cancer Awareness month, find out how to protect yourself—no matter what your age.
+For National Cancer Prevention Month, find out how to protect yourself—no matter what your age.

 Imagine being depressed and trying medication after medication—only to find none work.
 That's the plight of people with treatment-resistant depression.
 We look at this little-understood condition, and how researchers are working to crack its code.

 Over a third of Americans qualify as obese, but misconceptions abound as to what's causing the global health epidemic.
 (Hint: It's not just about diet and exercise.)
 We talked to obesity experts about the latest science-backed findings and current research underway.

 It's a complicated illness, with no exact cause, but there is still a lot we now understand about depression, thanks to the work of dedicated scientists.
 ForWorld Mental Health Day, we look at the facts, common misconceptions and research that's underway.

 It's a deadly disease, but it can be managed—if you get a timely diagnosis.
 For World Heart Day, we're sharing what the latest science and research has revealed about PAH, including who is most at risk and the warning signs to look out for.